 Gain clarity on the context and problem you are trying to solve, the water quality and water point data you need to generate insights, and the roles of the people involved.

-Choose from 31 parameters and a variety of testing methods to capture water quality and water point functionality data at scale using a smartphone connected to proven hardware.
+Choose from over 30 parameters and a variety of testing methods to capture water quality and water point functionality data at scale using a smartphone connected to proven hardware.

 Combine water quality data with GPS data, metadata and qualitative data.
 Visualise the data immediately on an online dashboard, map or interactive chart and compare the results to water quality standards.